“Bahasa Indonesianya bagus banget waktu di telpon! Saya pikir ibu orang Indonesia! Waah! Bahasa Ibunya lancar!”

 Thriving online communities in various sites lead to engagement and feedback.
 These, however, need to be supplemented by consistent practice.
-Some of the popular online resources are:
+Some of the popular online resources for learning Bahasa Indonesia are:

 Indonesianpod101.com is by far the most comprehensive online course that I have come across.
 It offers:

 - Audio and video lessons available on the go

 - Vocabulary tools such as flashcards, word lists, and word-of-the-day daily email that gives you a byte-sized lesson in Indonesian.
 I signed up for this service and loved learning a new word every day.

 The website offers comprehensive tutorials in Bahasa Indonesia that can be accessed based on the level of difficulty.
 At the time of sign-up, you may select from ‘absolute beginner’, ‘beginner’, ‘intermediate’, and ‘advanced’ levels.